 There is a lot of conflicting advice about Actor’s Headshot Photography available online, much of it from photographers who might have less knowledge than you do about what casting directors like and what makes good actors headshots, etc.

-We see far too many photos that are either not good or that don’t represent the actor as well as they should.
+We see far too many photos that are either not good or that don’t represent the actor or their range as well as they should.
 We hear too many stories of bad deals, bad advice, rushed sessions, wasted money and disappointing results.
 Some headshot photographers might be slow to react to the changing needs of actors, agents and casting directors.
 I hope to explode a few myths and help actors to avoid some pitfalls.
 Who knows – perhaps it will influence some photographers to adjust their process or the packages they offer.

 Keep the advice below in mind when looking for a headshot photographer, but also during and after the session.
 I hope that it will help you to choose the right photographer and increase your chances of getting a good deal and some good photos that will work well for you.